 How to get money to start a business

-Business credit cards are neck and neck with loans and line of credit as sources of capital for small businesses.
-They may offer rewards points and relatively easy applications, but typically come with higher interest rates and smaller credit limits, especially when compared with bank loans.
+Business credit cards: Business credit cards offer rewards points and relatively easy applications but typically have higher interest rates and smaller credit limits, especially when compared with bank loans.

-For small businesses with high-growth potential, venture capital could give you financing in exchange for equity stake in your company.
-Business owners would not have to take on debt to finance their company, but they must be willing to give up a certain amount of control.
+Venture capital: For small businesses with high-growth potential, venture capital could give you financing in exchange for an equity stake in your company.
+Business owners would not have to take on debt to finance their companies, but they must be willing to give up a certain amount of control.